12th Mechanised Division (Poland): Polish People's Army

-Current Structure
+Structure

 On 19 April 1994, the division received the honorific Szczecin in honor of its headquarters location, and Medieval Duke of Poland Bolesław III Wrymouth was made its patron.
 By a 16 March 2009 decision of the Polish Minister of National Defence, the 12th Mechanised Division inherited the traditions of the 6th Polish Rifle Division, 12th Infantry Division, 12th Infantry Division of the Home Army, in addition to those of the 12th Infantry Division of the Polish People's Army.
 Its feast day was changed to 28 June, the anniversary of the establishment of the 6th Polish Rifle Division.

 As of 2020, the 12th Mechanised Division consists of: